anur8591/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
-This game is created by using: HTML, CSS, JavaScript
+This game is created by using: HTML, CSS andd JavaScript